temporalio/edu-101-typescript-code/content-repo/03-conclusion/assets/transcripts/video-01.md

-The top portion of this file may contain additional information about the video (such as a description of what it demonstrates, metadata used when publishing it, and so on).
-The narration should follow, in a section with the heading "Narration" as seen below.
+The top portion of this file may contain additional information about the video (such as a description of what it demonstrates, metadata used when publishing it, production notes, and so on).
+The narration should always be the last section of this file and will appear under the "Narration" as seen below.